neildhir/DCBO/README.md

 ## Disclaimer

 This is research code.
-Written by researchers for researchers.
+Written by researchers, for researchers.
 We do not have enough time nor are we professional software engineers and are thus not equipped to make a (more) robust implementation.
 Consequently, things may break.
-If they do please do not be angry and instead let us know so we can fix them.
-Better yet, please contribute by submitting PRs to make this project better.
+If they do please do not be angry.
+Instead, if you would like to contribute, find things that are broken or have any suggestions for this work, you can contact us at ndhir@turing.ac.uk or open an issue on this repository.